-- $\bullet$ This is an individual exam.
-If you have questions, ask the course leader. - Send your answers to: Patrick Lambrix, Institutionen för datavetenskap, Linköpings universitet, 581 83 Linköping. - Deadline: February 1, 2017. - Write a contact e-mail address on your hand-in. - If there are references to papers in the questions, then links to the papers will be on the course home page.
+- This is an individual exam.
+If you have questions, ask the course leader. - $-\,$ Send your answers to Patrick Lambrix via internal mail or e-mail. - You can send answers as soon as you have finished them, i.e., no need to wait until you have answered everything. - Deadline: February 1, 2026. - If there are references to papers in the questions, then links to the papers will be on the course home page.